Miho Museum

 The Miho Museum (ミホ ミュージアム) is an art museum located southeast of Kyoto, Japan, in the Shigaraki neighborhood of the city of Kōka, in Shiga Prefecture.

 History

 The museum was the dream of Mihoko Koyama (after whom it is named), founder of the religious organization Shinji Shumeikai which is now said to have some 300,000 members worldwide.
 Furthermore, in the 1990s Koyama commissioned the museum to be built close to the Shumei temple in the Shiga mountains.
-Meanwhile, the Church of World Messianity (世界救世教, Sekai Kyūseikyō), the parent organization from which this Shumeikai came, had opened the "stunning" MOA Museum of Art in the mountains behind Atami in 1982.
+Meanwhile, the Church of World Messianity, the parent organization from which this Shumeikai came, had opened the "stunning" MOA Museum of Art in the mountains behind Atami in 1982.

 Since its opening in 1997, the museum has been run by the Shumei Cultural Foundation.
 Takeshi Umehara, a scholar of philosophy and religion, served as the museum's first director.

 Collection

 The Miho Museum collection began with Japanese art, including Shinto and Buddhist art, paintings, ceramics, lacquerware and tea ceremony utensils, collected by Mihoko Koyama for over 40 years.
 The collection consists of 3,000 pieces of Japanese and Oriental art, of which 250 to 300 are on display at any one time.
 Special exhibitions of Japanese art from the collection are held several times a year in the North Wing, and permanent exhibitions of other areas are held in the South Wing.